nperez9/clean-code/README.md

-## clean code & Snippets Repostory
+# Clean code & Snippets Repostory

-Snippets:
+## Snippets:

-A collection of usefull scripts to resolve common problems in the lenguages i ususally work ons
+A bunch of snippers that i found usefull in the lenguages I usually work on, mostly TS utils functions and Godot Shaders or utilities for my games

-Clean Code ft, Academind
+# Clean Code

-Is code that you can read, not just works = write code which is readabke & easy to understand

-Keys:
+Is code that you can be readed by any developer that works in your proyects, or even yourself in a future not so distant.
+There is a major diferrence between the code that works and the one you can use to build a larger, sustainable and maintenable proyect.

+This guide will apply to all paradigm of code: Functional, OOP and procedural.

+Most important, build quiality code is not always clear at frist, to get this concepts is important to refactor a lot!
+Refactor the code today can save you tomorrow.

+## Our code should:

 - Should be readable and meaningful
 - Should reduce cognitive load to be understanding